-Install the Impedance Selector paying particular attention to the leads orientation for the correct impedance selection.
+Impedance Switch - Install the Impedance Selector paying particular attention to the leads orientation for the correct impedance selection.
 Refer to the diagram below for the connections.

 Output Jacks - You can install the output jacks, but they may need to be removed to provide good access to the tube sockets for wiring.
-You will need to tighten securely to ensure a flush and secure mount of the jack on the chassis.
+You will probably need to use both spacers to ensure a flush mount of the jack on the chassis.